Whether you want to shed 10lbs or 200lbs, losing weight isn’t easy. Nothing worthwhile in life usually is though, right?

 The body has a hormone called leptin which suppresses the appetite and is the hormone responsible for energy expenditure.
 A lack of sleep reduces leptin in the body which is a major cause of weight gain.

 The average, healthy adult should be aiming for 7-9 hours of quality sleep per night.
 If you feel like you’re constantly waking up tired or spending your nights tossing and turning, I recommend getting a sleep tracker to monitor your sleep, and then taking steps to towards improving your quality of sleep.
-You can check the prices and reviews of sleep trackers here.
+The easiest way to follow through on a habit is for it to be automatic.
+And the easiest way to track your sleep is with a sleep tracking pad that sits under your mattress.
+Automatically track your sleep the EASY way – with a tracking pad under your mattress.

 7. Eat at Home